jbodelet/SQL_JASA/README.md

 ### Accessing Data

-The dataset can be manually downloaded from [https://archive.ics.uci.edu](https://archive.ics.uci.edu).
+The dataset can be manually downloaded.
+Go to [https://archive.ics.uci.edu/dataset/401/gene+expression+cancer+rna+seq](https://archive.ics.uci.edu/dataset/401/gene+expression+cancer+rna+seq) and click on Download.

-For full reproducibility, you can instead run the `cancer_rna.R` script (in the data_analysis folder), which automatically downloads and unzips the dataset.
+For convenience, you can instead run the `cancer_rna.R` script (in the data_analysis folder), which automatically downloads and unzips the dataset.